 Check the Display for Error Codes

-Modern boat AC systems often include digital screens that display error codes when something goes wrong.
-Look for any fault or warning messages on the display panel.
+Modern boat AC systems often feature digital screens that display error codes when an issue arises.
+Look for any faults or warning messages on the display panel.
 These codes can give you important information about the nature of the issue and direct your attention towards the ideal resolution.

 Check the Power

 The problem could occasionally be as straightforward as a power issue.
-Check to make sure the AC system is powered and that all connections are safe.
-Check the fuses and circuit breakers if the system isn’t receiving power because they may need to be replaced or reset.
+Verify that the AC system is powered and that all connections are secure.
+Check the fuses and circuit breakers if the system isn’t receiving power, because they may need to be replaced or reset.

 Check the Condensate